ZeenathHamza/national-fuel-pass-redesign/README.md

 - SMS/Email notifications on status change

 ### 4. Multi-Vehicle Management
-- Add multiple vehicles under one NIC
+- User can only have **ONE active vehicle** at a time
-- View all quotas in one dashboard
+- User **requests** a new vehicle (old one automatically disabled)
-- Set primary vehicle
+- Admin approves the request
-- Transfer vehicle ownership
+- Old vehicle goes to **Vehicle History**
-- Delete old vehicle records
+- User does NOT select which vehicle to fuel — it's automatic

 ### 5. Visual Eligibility Calendar
 - Color-coded calendar (Green = Eligible, Red = Not Eligible)